 Sessions are featured when they are given by the most experienced and dynamic presenters at the conference.
 After the session, approach the presenter with your business card and a question to see if they really know what they’re talking about and if they will follow up and send you more information at a later date.
 This could develop into an undercover relationship between your organization and one of these leaky sources.

 5. Bring A Large Shopping Bag To The Sessions And The Exhibits

 While some might think that you’re panhandling, the shopping bag is just a disguise.
 Your real purpose is to gather lots of documents for later analysis.

 Believe it or not, people will just hand you valuable information at sessions and exhibits.
-Sometimes, when no one is looking, you can actually remove a set of papers from racks at select exhibits and keep walking.
+Sometimes, when no one is looking, you can remove a set of papers from racks at select exhibits and keep walking.
 Or, circle back and have a colleague ask the vendors at the booth the difficult questions while you help yourself to the literature.

-While you’re at it, pick up a pen or a candy; they’re usually put out to lure people into an exhibit booth in what is obviously a counter-intelligence operation.
+While you’re at it, pick up a pen or a candy; they’re usually put out to lure people into an exhibit booth in what is a counter-intelligence operation.